Getting started on medical cannabis can be daunting. Many patients start with an oil taken under the tongue.

 Ask your doctor for information related to cannabis for the treatment of your medical condition.
 While few medical conditions have reached clinical trials, there is a tsunami of research in the early stages – all suggesting good things.

-At the time of writing, there were 40 or more qualifying conditions across the legalized states.
+At the time of writing, there were forty or more qualifying conditions across the legalized states.
 It’s an ever-evolving area, with more conditions added all the time.
 Check with the local regulatory body to determine whether or not you have a qualifying condition.

 Do I Need a Prescription for Medical Cannabis?